apache/tvm/relax_spec.md

 ## Expression Survey

-This specification provides a more detailed description of what each expression and type represents and what conditions make them valid.
+This specification provides a more detailed description of what each expression and `StructInfo` represents and what conditions make them valid.
 To motivate and provide more context for the full specification later in this document, this section will briefly summarize the purpose of each node.

 1. `Constant` nodes construct tensor constants (n-dimensional arrays of scalars).
 2. `Tuple` nodes construct a tuple (fixed-size ordered grouping) of Relax values.